brenopelegrin/py_fpes/README.md

 # Friction Particle Electrification Simulator (py_fpes)

-This script can simulate the friction electrification of several particles and store the data in CSV tables.
+This script can simulate the frictional electrification of several particles and store the data in CSV tables.
 >**NOTE:** The project is still under development.

 >Currently, development files are placed inside the "/pre" directory.
 When the first stable version is published, the files will be inside the "/release" directory.